mileweb/docs-content-cdn/en/docs/edge-logic/faq.md

 2. Create an [Edge Hostname](</docs/portal/traffic-management/creating-edge-hostname.md>) with "hasBeian" set to true, and use this edge hostname for the domain to be accelerated.
 This ensures that GSLB will direct traffic of this domain to our servers in Mainland China.

 #### China Delivery without ICP Beian using the Near China Solution
-If your CDN domains do not have ICP Beian yet still want to be accelerated in Mainland China, CDN PRO offers a Near China solution.
-This solution uses the CDN PRO special server group nearChina, with a robust network of servers located in Hong Kong, to effectively deliver your content with low latency and high performance for your websites and applications in China.
+If your CDN domains do not have ICP Beian, but you want them to be accelerated in Mainland China, CDN Pro offers a Near China solution.
+This solution uses the CDN Pro special server group nearChina, with a robust network of servers located in Hong Kong, to effectively deliver your content with low latency and high performance for your websites and applications in China.

 CDN Pro's Near China solution is a value-added service.
 The traffic per GB cost for the server group will be more expensive than the regular server groups.
-Please contact the CDNetworks Support Team for details on the nearChina server group's price and the service's enabling.
+Please contact the CDNetworks Support Team for details on the nearChina server group's price and to enable the service enabling.

 ### How to support WebSocket?